dinbrca/email-templating-guide/README.md

 - You should also check versions distribution of operating systems:
     - Android distribution: <https://developer.android.com/about/dashboards/index.html#Platform>

 - Prefered width of email is between 550-600 pixels, although I myself have used 680 pixels and it was fine.
+See: <https://graphicdesign.stackexchange.com/questions/5118/is-there-a-standard-sizewidth-for-email-newsletter-design-or-something-like-a>

 - Allow users to view the email in browser and not in email client.
 ![Image](https://github.com/dinbrca/email-templating-guide/raw/master/Screen%20Shot%202018-01-22%20at%2011.52.11%20AM.png)